 Step 6.
 Provide a name for your format volume.

 Step 7.
 Click on the "Format" button and confirm your selection.
-The disk formatting process then begins.
-This will take a varying amount of time, depending on the size of your drive.
+Formatting the disk will then begin, taking a varying amount of time depending on the drive's size.

 Step 8.
-Once the formatting completes, click on the "Mount" button under your volumes graph.
-This mounts the partition making it available for storage.
+Once the formatting completes, click on the "Mount" button under your volumes graph to make the partition available for storage.

 Step 9.
+Please provide the instructions in one paragraph shortly.
 Click on the displayed link to open the formatted disk in your File browser.

 Step 1.
 Press Ctrl+Alt+T to open the Terminal.